maxsilvauk/reactjs-ethereum-campaign-app/README.md

 ## Introduction

-An lottery ethereum smart contract.
+An kickstarter campaign ethereum app built with React and Next.js using create-next-app.

 ## Built-With